Is weed legal in Louisiana?

 Patients cannot consume medical marijuana in public.

-Patients and caregivers may possess up to a 30-day supply of non-smokable cannabis, in a form recommended by their physician.
+Patients and caregivers may possess up to a one-month supply, as determined by their physician, of non-smokable cannabis in a form recommended by their physician.

 Home cultivation of cannabis is illegal in Louisiana.

-There is no formalized medical marijuana registry in Louisiana.
-Physicians recommending medical cannabis will send an order directly to the nearest permitted pharmacy.
-All cannabis sold is tracked through the Louisiana Medical Marijuana Tracking System.
+There is no formal medical marijuana registry in Louisiana.
+Physicians recommending medical cannabis send an order directly to the nearest permitted pharmacy.
+All cannabis sales are tracked through the Louisiana Medical Marijuana Tracking System.

 - Cachexia, or wasting syndrome

 - Chronic pain associated with fibromyalgia or sickle cell disease

 - Crohn's disease

 - Hospice or palliative care